equivalent/scrapbook2/archive/blogs/2016-07-ruby-enumerable-enumerator-lazy-and-domain-specific-collections.md

 end
 ```

-We were doing some operations
-around collection of `Membership` objects so I've decided I'll just
+We were doing several operations with the collection of `Membership` objects so We've decided to
-create collection object `MembershipCollection` via :
+create collection object `MembershipCollection`:

 ```ruby
 class MembershipCollection